conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

   - We run the example binary, that was generated in the ``self.cpp.build.bindirs[0]`` folder using the environment information that Conan put in the run environment.
-Conan will then invoke a launcher contains the runtime environment information, anything that is necessary for the environment to actually run the compiled executables and applications.
+Conan will then invoke a launcher containing the runtime environment information, anything that is necessary for the environment to run the compiled executables and applications.

 Now that we have gone through all the important bits of the code, let's try our *test_package*.
 Although we already learned that the *test_package* is invoked when we call to ``conan create``, you can also just create the *test_package* if you have already created the ``hello/1.0`` package in the Conan cache.
-This is done with the ``conan test`` command:
+This is done with the :ref:`conan test<reference_commands>` command:

 .. code-block:: bash
     :emphasize-lines: 18, 21